MicrosoftDocs/azure-docs/articles/deployment-environments/how-to-configure-catalog.md

 By default, use of catalogs at the project level is disabled and none of the catalog item types are enabled.
 Environment definitions from a project-level catalog are synced and usable under two conditions.
 First, you must enable project-based catalogs at the corresponding dev center level.
 Second, you must enable the use of environment definitions for the project.

-### Enable project-level catalogs
+### Add a catalog to a project

 You must enable project-level catalogs at the dev center level before you can add a catalog to a project.
 You should also enable the use of environment definitions at the project level.

-To enable the catalog at the dev center level:
+To enable the use of project-level catalogs at the dev center level:

 1. In the [Azure portal](https://portal.azure.com), navigate to your dev center.
 1. In the left menu, under **Settings**, select **Configuration**.